Mid Cornwall · TR14 · Cornwall Council West

 Why Camborne is its own job.

 Camborne sits within the World Heritage Site buffer; mining heritage features are protected and design statements need to address industrial character.
 Trevithick Road, Cross Street and the Conservation Area carry tighter material expectations.
 For loft conversion specifically, parts of Camborne sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes.
-That's why we treat every Camborne project as a TR14-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Camborne job runs as a TR14-specific piece of work — local policy, local fabric, local builders.
+Most of our loft conversion work in Camborne lands on Wesleyan-era chapels and conversions, with detailing that has to nod to the wider Redruth streetscape.

 Planning note